aletar89/imago-challenge/README.md

 - Sanitized strings are limited to a reasonable maximum length (500 characters)
 - Default values are provided for missing required fields
 - Thumbnails are generated with consistent URL patterns
+- Title and description fields are derived from available data:
+  - If title is not available, a truncated version of the search text is used
+  - If description is not available, the full search text is used
+- Relevance scores are stored in the additional_data field

 ## Monitoring